St Martha Class

 Homework in UKS2

-Due to current restrictions, children are expected to read and practise their spellings and times tables (up to 12x12) every night.
+Children are expected to read and practise their spellings and times tables (up to 12x12) every night.
+Independence is a critical skill pupils should develop in preparation for secondary school and are encouraged to do so through autonomous engagement in homework.

 This term's spellings